codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 One set of possible techniques assumes that the caller is the owner of allocated memory and tests should be responsible for allocating and releasing it.
 Memory is always allocated by the test suite, and the test suite can decide whether it wants to use memory allocated automatically (i.e. on the stack), dynamically (for example with `malloc`), or in some other available way.
 The test suite is also responsible for releasing it, if necessary.
 Such allocated buffer is passed to the user's solution to work on, and it's filled with the requested data.

-Sometimes it's perfectly known how large the result will be before the solution is called, or it's possible to pre-allocate a buffer which will be large enough for every call.
+Sometimes it's perfectly known how large the result will be before the solution is called, or it's possible to pre-allocate a buffer that will be large enough for every call.
 For example, if the test suite asks to generate `n` Fibonacci numbers, it means that the resulting array needs to have the size of at least `n`.
 Sometimes the exact size is not known exactly, but it's possible to accurately estimate its upper bound.
 For example, a function that removes punctuation from a string needs to work on a buffer at least as large as an input string, but the result can turn out to be a bit smaller.
 In such cases, the test suite can allocate the buffer which would be big enough to keep the result, and pass it to the solution function:

 <details>